 I can’t think of many people who don’t want to love what they do and feel they matter.
-Yet on the other hand, we hear of the difficulties organisations have in engaging their people.
+On the other hand, we hear of the difficulties organisations have in engaging their people.

-So I thought I’d create the connection between work and love to identify the ingredients that can help unlock engagement.
+So I thought I’d have some fun and draw a parallel between work and love to identify the ingredients that can help unlock engagement.
+Let me know what you think 🙂

 The question itself seems to validate someone’s worth.
-They’ve been noticed.
+Someone noticed them.
 Hope rekindles.

 And then the panic sets in.
 What questions will they ask me?
 What should I wear?
 Am I ready?
 All along masking the underlying question – am I good enough, will I be accepted?